-The Tier I RBSLs for PHCs were calculated using the Atlantic RBCA Version 3.2.2 Tool Kit.
-This tool kit requires input values specific to receptor and environmental characteristics.
-Therefore, the site conditions must be in reasonable conformity with the Atlantic RBCA Version 3.1 Default Parameters in Appendix 5 (Tables 7 & 8) before the Tier I RBSL can be applied to a site.
+The Tier I RBSLs for PHCs were calculated using the Atlantic RBCA Version 4.0 Tool Kit.
+This Tool Kit requires input values specific to receptor and site characteristics.
+Therefore, the site conditions must be in reasonable conformity with the Atlantic RBCA Version 4.0 Default Parameters in Appendix 5 (Tables 7 and 8) before the Tier I RBSL can be applied to a site.

-If the site conditions are not consistent with the Appendix 5 default parameters, it is necessary to advance to Tier II and calculate SSTLs with Version 3.2.2 of the Atlantic RBCA Tool Kit.
-This will permit site-specific receptor and environmental parameters to be entered in place of the default values used in the derivation of Tier I RBSL Tables from Appendix 4.
+If the site conditions are not consistent with or conservative with respect to the Appendix 5 default parameters, it is necessary to advance to Tier II and calculate SSTLs with Version 4.0 of the Atlantic RBCA Tool Kit.
+This will permit site-specific parameters to be entered in place of the default values used in the derivation of Tier I RBSL Tables from Appendix 4.

-Atlantic RBCA Tool Kit input parameters that have a high level of influence on the RBSL, PSSL or SSTL values include, but are not limited to, soil type selected, depth to top of affected soils, thickness of affected soils, and building construction.
+Atlantic RBCA Tool Kit input parameters that have a high level of influence on the RBSL, PSSL, or SSTL values include, but are not limited to, soil type selected, thickness of affected soils, and building construction.

 Users should recognize that the default building in the Tier I RBSL Tables is a slab-on-grade structure.
 The default residential structure is a two-story building.
 Residential properties will have to consider the number of stories and the presence of basements and will have to consider the relative elevation of the basement floor to the soil impacts and groundwater levels when determining conformity with the default parameters and applicability of the Tier I RBSL Tables.
 Building factors that may preclude the use of the Tier I RBSL Tables include: